-We identified 40 universities that had complete courses in CE dedicated to stochastic theory education (or a related discipline, such as 'numerical methods').
-27 of these courses (11.2% of total surveyed) were relevant to water resources or environmental engineering, while 23 courses (9.5% of total surveyed) were related to pure water resources discipline.
-18 courses were found to be dedicated to surface water hydrology.
+We identified 40 universities that had complete courses in CE dedicated to stochastic theory education (or a related discipline, such as "numerical methods").
+Twenty-seven of these courses (11.2% of total surveyed) were relevant to water resources or environmental engineering, while 23 courses (9.5% of total surveyed) were related to pure water resources discipline.
+Eighteen courses were found to be dedicated to surface water hydrology.
 The 27 courses and their respective instructors comprised our working set for the more detailed tier 2 survey that is described next.
 Table 1 summarizes the finding of the first tier of our survey.

-3.2 Tier Two Survey
+Tier Two Survey

 The 2nd tier of the survey was conducted by requesting the 27 selected instructors of courses involving stochastic theory in water resources engineering to complete the online survey form at www.surveymonkey.com.
-19 specific questions were asked and these are shown in Appendix 2.
+Nineteen specific questions were asked and these are shown in Appendix 2.

 Our 2nd tier survey indicated that 62.5% of instructors were active users of some kind of computer-assisted technology for classroom instruction beyond the use of powerpoint or WebCT.
 All instructors believed that a rapid visualization system to represent the effect of input (i.e., an aspect of stochastic theory) on output (i.e., application or representation of variability) would enhance the technology as a learning tool.
-Surveyed instructors were also unanimous in their willingness to integrate an instruction tool that could rapidly visualize the implications of an aspect of stochastic theory for real world examples of water resources engineering.
+Surveyed instructors were also unanimous in their willingness to integrate an instruction tool that could rapidly visualize the implications of an aspect of stochastic theory for realworld examples of water resources engineering.
 However, 42% had some reservations on institutionalizing the use of such computer assisted instruction tool too early.
 Those with reservations appeared to indicate that students may not respond favorably to such a tool unless it was very user-friendly with attractive and professionally built graphics like commercial softwares.

-4. PROOF-OF-CONCEPT OF A COMPUTER-AIDED VISUALIZATION TOOL
+PROOF-OF-CONCEPT OF A COMPUTER-AIDED VISUALIZATION TOOL

-4.1 Overview of the Computer-Aided Visualization Tool
+Overview of the Computer-Aided Visualization Tool

 A proof-of-concept demonstration of the prototype technology that could be applied in water resources education has recently been completed at Tennessee Technological University.
-The prototype development was part of a senior-level software design project by Computer Science Majors and is named STEVE ver1.0 (Stochastic Theory Education through Visualization Environment (Figure 1).
-STEVE is a GUI comprising a control panel, (left panel of Figure 1) where the user can key in input parameters on stochastic theory concepts.
+The prototype development was part of a senior-level software design project by Computer Science Majors and is named STEVE Ver 1.0 (Stochastic Theory Education through Visualization Environment; Fig. 1).
+STEVE is a GUI comprising a control panel (left panel of Fig. 1) where the user can key in input parameters on stochastic theory concepts.
+These stochastic concepts (or parameters) pertain to the stochastic model used for rainfall generation that is discussed next.

-In this study, the stochastic model that was embedded in the GUI visualization tool is named 'Two-Dimensional Satellite Rainfall Error Model (SREM2D)' after Hossain and Anagnostou [18].
-SREM2D uses as input "reference" rain fields of higher accuracy and resolution representing the "true" surface rainfall process, and stochastic space-time formulations to characterize the error structure of satellite rainfall data.
-The major dimensions of error structure in satellite estimation modeled by SREM2D are: (1) the joint probability of successful delineation of rainy and non-rainy areas accounting for a spatial structure; (2) the temporal dynamics of the conditional rainfall estimation bias (rain > 0 unit); and (3) the spatial structure of the conditional random deviation.
+In this study, the stochastic model that was embedded in the GUI visualization tool is named "Two-Dimensional Satellite Rainfall Error Model (SREM2D)" after Hossain and Anagnostou [22].
+SREM2D uses as input "reference" rain fields of higher accuracy and resolution representing the "true" surface rainfall process, and stochastic spacetime formulations to characterize the error structure of satellite rainfall data.
+The major dimensions of error structure in satellite estimation modeled by SREM2D are: (1) the joint probability of successful delineation of rainy and non-rainy areas accounting for a spatial structure; (2) the temporal dynamics of the conditional rainfall estimation bias (rain >0 unit); and (3) the spatial structure of the conditional random deviation.
 The spatial structure in SREM2D is modeled as spatially correlated Gaussian random fields while the temporal pattern of the systematic deviation is modeled using a lag-one autoregressive process.
-The spatial structures for rain and no-rain joint detection probabilities are modeled using Bernoulli trials of the uniform distribution with a correlated structure.
-This correlation structure is generated from Gaussian random fields transformed to the uniform distribution random variables via an error function transformation.
-SREM2D has 9 parameters in total.
-Complete details on SREM2D are described in [18].
+The spatial structures for rain and no-rain joint detection probabilities are modeled using